 The name is derived from an early land patent.
 The town is in the south part of the county and is located approximately 12 miles north of Albany, 7 miles northeast of Schenectady, and 10 miles south of Saratoga Springs.
 Recognized for our outstanding quality of life, smart growth practices, numerous parks, extensive recreation programs, a 15 mile trail network, the Clifton Common sports complex (host to a variety of national, state and regional tournaments), the excellent Shenendehowa School System, an active Shenendehowa Senior Community Center and emerging business centers, we are a model growth community.
 Clifton Park has preserved and restored significant historic sites, such as the Grooms Tavern, and has acquired, protected, preserved and purchased development rights on over 1000 acres, balancing our rural roots with innovative residential designs and twenty-first century economic development in New York’s Tech Valley.
 Clifton Park remains true to its motto: “Clifton Park – A Great Place to Live, Work and Play!”

-Click November 2017 Clifton Park Senior Community Center Newsletter to read about the latest activities occuring at the Center
+Click on February 2018 Clifton Park Senior Community Center Newsletter to read about the latest happenings at the Senior Community Center.

 A reminder from the Town Highway Department about how you can "Help Us Help You" during this Winter Season.